Contrary Winds (painting)

 Contrary Winds is an 1843 genre painting by the British artist Thomas Webster.
 It depicts a scene of idyllic childhood in an English cottage where a children"s game of sailing boats in a washing tub is taking place.
 An older woman is seated on the left sewing.
 The painting was displayed at the 1844 exhibition of the British Institution held in Pall Mall.
-It was acquired by the John Sheepshanks who in 1857 donated it to the Victoria and Albert Museum.
+It was acquired by the John Sheepshanks who in 1857 donated it to the Victoria and Albert Museum as part of the Sheepshanks Gift.